squalrus/squalrus/README.md

 - Assume good intent.
 This becomes harder to do when on a remote team across time zones.
 - [Disagree and commit](https://en.wikipedia.org/wiki/Disagree_and_commit).
-- Emphasis on output, not hours of input/ # of activities.
+- Emphasis on output, not hours of input / number of activities.

 #### If you're on my team (this is not in any particular order)